bisakhmondal/blog.bisakh/data/blog/gsoc-chromium-2021.md

 ---

 The planned GSoC milestones have been achieved with the aforelisted CLs.
-Out of curiosity, I spent some time implementing `DeviceRebootOnShutdown` policy tests and migrating Wilco DTC remote tests to local in tast with the required changes.
-I would like to continue contributing to tast on this migration process from autotest.
+Out of curiosity, I spent some time implementing `DeviceRebootOnShutdown` policy tests and migrating all of the Wilco DTC remote tests (that involves interacting with `DTC VM` and `Supportd`) to local in tast with the required changes.
+Further, I would like to continue contributing more to tast on this migration process from autotest.

 🚧 [CL:3080647](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3080647) : **Reboot on Shutdown Remote Policy Tests**.
 If enabled, the policy replaces all shutdown buttons in the UI with restart buttons.

 🚧 [CL:3088795](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3088795) : **Wilco DTC Enrolled Fixtures**.
 Provides a fixture with `Wilco DTC VM` & `Supportd` daemon running returns chrome & fakedms object for policy enrollment.

-🚧 [CL:3085093](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3085093) : Local test migration of Wilco DTC `GetStatefulPartitionAvailableCapacity` gRPC method.
+🚧 [CL:3085093](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3085093) : Remote test migration to local of Wilco DTC `GetStatefulPartitionAvailableCapacity` gRPC method.

-🚧 [CL:3089877](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3089877) : Local test migration of Wilco DTC `PerformWebRequest` gRPC method.
+🚧 [CL:3089877](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3089877) : Remote test migration to local of Wilco DTC `PerformWebRequest` gRPC method.

-🚧 [CL:3097629](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3097629) : Local test migration of Wilco DTC `RunRoutineRequest` and `GetRoutineUpdate` gRPC methods.
+🚧 [CL:3097629](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3097629) : Remote test migration to local of Wilco DTC `RunRoutineRequest` and `GetRoutineUpdate` gRPC methods.

+🚧 [CL:3113185](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3113185) &nbsp;: Remote test migration to local of Wilco DTC `SendMessageToUi` gRPC methods new `wilcoDTCEnrolledExtensionSupport` fixture to perform enrollment along with wilco test extension support.

+🚧 [CL:3113192](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3113192) &nbsp;: Remote test migration to local of Wilco DTC `HandleMessageFromUi` gRPC method.

 [ **Notion Used** : ✅️ &rarr; CL has been Committed to `cros/main` Head, 🚧 &rarr; CL In-Review ]